apache/parquet-format/CONTRIBUTING.md

 1. To the greatest extent possible changes should have an option for forwards compatibility (old readers can still read files).
-2. New encodings should be fully specified in this repository and ideally not rely on an external dependencies for implementation (i.e. Parquet is the source of truth for the encoding).
+2. New encodings should be fully specified in this repository and ideally not rely on an external dependencies for implementation (i.e. `parquet-format` is the source of truth for the encoding).
 3. New compression mechanisms must have a pure Java implementation that can be used as dependency in parquet-java.